 Cheap and Easy Meals to Make at Home

-The most important vegan meals are neither fussy nor time-consuming.
+Some of the cheapest vegan meals are neither fussy nor time-consuming.
 And you can make them in countless variations.
 I call these meals “core foods.”

 You can read my guides to preparing each of them: